julienbrg/sriracha/README.md

 sriracha
 ========

-Image albums and gallery for use with Wok, with local filesystem and imgur support.
+Image albums and gallery with local filesystem and imgur support.
+Powered by wok, a static website generator.

 Requirements (through pip):